Wellbeing at MSJ

 We manage transitions through the key stages and boarding houses.
 This helps girls to adapt to changes as they progress through the school.
 There’s always lots to look forward to as the girls progress and take on more responsibility as they mature.

 MSJ Buzz is the umbrella under which all of our pastoral incentives lie.
-As well as Twitter and Instagram accounts, the hub of our Buzz provision will soon be The Hive.
-A wellbeing space which will offer girls the opportunity to talk, think, reflect and discover in comfort and with a range of applicable reading material and resources.
+As well as Twitter and Instagram accounts, the hub of our Buzz provision is The Hive.
+This wellbeing space offers our young people the opportunity to talk, think, reflect and discover in comfort and with a range of applicable reading material and resources.
+Pupils have the opportunity to work with members of the pastoral team, the Welfare Support Officer or the School Counsellor to receive targeted and appropriate support.
+In addition, this relaxing space provides somewhere to relax, reflect and recoup, when needed.

 Our Health and Wellbeing Centre provides round the clock nursing care for girls who need it at Malvern St James, as well as offering first aid, emotional support and an advice service.
 The School Doctor holds surgeries each morning and a School Counsellor is in several times a week; both working closely with the Director of Pastoral Care and nurses to assist pupils dealing with specific medical or pastoral issues.